Our Programs /

 Building on our breakthroughs to alter the course of Parkinson’s disease

 No disease-modifying therapies currently exist for Parkinson’s disease.
-Our more stable GCase85 enzyme could change that.
+Leveraging our more stable GCase85 enzyme, our gene therapy candidate, SPR301, could change that.

 A genetic indication of a more debilitating condition